steqeq/0000/docs/conceptual/gpu-arch/mi300-mi200-performance-counters.rst

 * :ref:`vector-l1-cache-subsystem-counters`
 * :ref:`l2-cache-access-counters`

-The following sections provide additional details on all MI300 performance counters.
+The following sections provide additional details on all MI300 and Mi200 series performance counters.

 .. note::

-  Preliminary validation of all MI300 performance counters is in progress.
+  Preliminary validation of all MI300 and Mi200 series performance counters is in progress.
 Those with an asterisk (*) require further evaluation.

 .. _graphics-register-bus-manager-counters: